German Tech Companies to follow in 2021 – part I

 Germany has been one of the fastest-growing markets for technology and the IT industry.
 When it comes to adapting groundbreaking new technology like blockchain, IoT as well as big data, Germany covers more than one-fourth of the European market.

-The revenue of the software industry in Germany is estimated to be 26 billion euros in 2019.
+The revenue of the software industry in Germany is estimated to be about 27,5 billion euros in 2020.

 Germany’s software market has proven resilient to the global economic crisis.
 A study by market researcher Marketline identified a compound annual growth rate (CAGR) of 6.3 percent for the period of 2010 to 2014.
 In comparison, the markets in the UK and France grew by just 5.2 percent and 2 percent respectively during the same period.

 The German capital, Berlin, is the second biggest startup hub in Europe.
 It is also the home to numerous big and globally recognised companies, which are amongst the biggest employers in the world.